Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Optimization with noisy gradients

 \section{Optimization with noisy gradients}

-The impact of using inaccurate gradients on the performance of the Bayesian optimizer and quasi-Newton optimizers from SciPy and MATLAB is investigated in this section.
+The impact of using inaccurate gradients on the performance of the Bayesian optimizer along with the quasi-Newton and conjugate-gradient optimizers from SciPy and MATLAB is investigated in this section.
 Several factors can impact the accuracy of the gradients, such as using approximations, neglecting certain terms, not solving the required equations to a sufficiently small tolerance, or having noise introduced into the gradient.
 In this section we consider noisy gradients that are provided by

 where $\nabla f$ is the noise-free gradient and the noise on each entry of the gradient is independent, zero mean, and normally distributed with variance $\sigma^2_{\nabla f}$.
 The objective evaluations could also be noisy, but this is not considered in this section.